Lent; A time in which those of the Catholic faith forgo luxuries and indulgences to display their love and devotion to Jesus, God and the Church.

 In this article we will take a look at the origins of Lent and the practices of this Catholic sacrifice today.

-- 1 Lent and the it’s Relation to Baptism
+- 1 Lent and its Relation to Baptism

 - 2 The Importance of the 40 Days of Lent